AdaCore/spark2014/docs/ug/gnatprove.rst

    "overflow_check", "Check that the result of the given arithmetic operation is within the bounds of the base type."
    "range_check", "Check that the given value is within the bounds of the expected scalar subtype."
    "length_check", "Check that the given array is of the length of the expected array subtype."
-   "discriminant_check", "Check that the discriminant of the given discriminant record has the expected value.
+   "discriminant_check", "Check that the discriminant of the given discriminated record has the expected value.
 For variant records, this can happen for a simple access to a record field.
 But there are other cases where a fixed value of the discriminant is required."
    "initial_condition", "Check that the initial condition of a package is true after elaboration."
    "precondition", "Check that the precondition aspect of the given call evaluates to True."
    "postcondition", "Check that the postcondition aspect of the subprogram evaluates to True."